-Use of Estimates in Financial Statement Preparation--The preparation of financial statements in accordance with U.S. GAAP requires the use of estimates and assumptions that affect reported amounts.
+Use of Estimates in Financial Statement Preparation-The preparation of financial statements in accordance with U.S. GAAP requires the use of estimates and assumptions that affect reported amounts.
 Our condensed consolidated financial statements include amounts that are based on management's best estimates and judgments.
-Estimates are used for, but not limited to, accounts receivable valuation, depreciable lives of fixed assets, long-lived asset valuation, self-insurance accruals, income taxes, stock valuation and revenue recognition.
-Actual results could differ from those estimates.
+Estimates are used for, but not limited to, accounts receivable valuation, depreciable lives of fixed assets, long-lived asset and goodwill valuation, self-insurance accruals, income taxes, stock valuation and revenue recognition.